 The greatest danger of seafood-derived mercury is posed to the developing fetus: MeHg readily crosses the placenta and blood-brain barrier, thus it can accumulate in fetal tissues to concentrations significantly higher than maternal blood.
 Sufficient MeHg exposure in utero can lead to neurological deficits and developmental delays, even in infants whose mothers exhibit no mercury toxicity or only mild effects.
 For this reason, in March 2004, the Food and Drug Administration (FDA) released a safety warning intended to limit mercury exposure in pregnant and nursing mothers, women who may become pregnant, and young children.

 The FDA alert recommends those individuals to avoid high-mercury fish (e.g., shark, king mackerel) entirely, and to limit consumption of lower-mercury fish (e.g., shrimp, canned tuna, salmon) to 1-2 meals per week.
 Fish consumption is still recommended because of the recognized benefits of specific omega-3 fatty acids for fetal neurodevelopment.
 A 2006 review published in JAMA concurred with these guidelines, finding that the benefits of fish consumption outweigh the risks of mercury and other food-borne toxins, and supporting the recommendation for consumption of two seafood meals per week for women of childbearing age.
-In January 2009, the FDA released a draft risk-benefit assessment and summary of published research pertaining to fish consumption, both available online.
+In May 2014, the FDA released a Quantitative Assessment of the Net Effects on Fetal Neurodevelopment from Eating Commercial Fish (pdf).

 In contrast to mercury, the arsenic found in seafood presents minimal risk to humans.
 Inorganic arsenic (trivalent As[III] or pentavalent As[V]) is ubiquitous in groundwater and seawater; the predominant route of arsenic exposure in humans is through drinking water.
 Microbial and marine life transforms inorganic arsenic into a variety of organic species.
 The best-characterized organic forms include monomethylarsenate (MMA), dimethylarsenate (DMA), and arsenobetaine.
 Arsenic species are readily absorbed, with rapid elimination typically leading to complete clearance within a few days of a single ingestion.